MalkaGit/2026MyAWS/Ex00002v4/src/domainErrors/readMe/readMe.txt

         Note:  domain-specific errors do not contain http error code !!! domain logic is decoupled from HTTP concerns

-    Controller or middleware (a global error handler):
+    Controller or error middleware (a global error handler):
         catch errors and map them to HTTP responses.
         and decides how to map domain errors to HTTP responses

 Benefits